Notice: Undefined offset: 1 in /var/www/html/wp-content/themes/jnews/class/ContentTag.php on line 86

 - Taste the soup and add salt and white pepper if needed.

 - Add chopped coriander.
-Mix well.
-Discard the ginger pieces.
+Mix well and discard the ginger pieces.